carlacupcake/hashin_shtrikman_mp/paper/markdown/paper.md

 y^{*} = \gamma y^{*,-} + (1-\gamma) y^{*,+}.
 \end{equation}

-Given experimental data we could fit $\gamma$ and extrapolate for a range of volume fractions, but, in the absence of experimental data, we select $\gamma = 0.5$.
+Given experimental data, one could fit $\gamma$ and extrapolate for a range of volume fractions, but, in the absence of experimental data, the authors select $\gamma = 0.5$.
 For more information, the reader is referred to [@zohdi-course-reader].